PrepLinc Logo

 There is a techinical round and interview round happend in the same day(offline mode) where we were given an hour or so to write the test of MCQs which were mostly theoretical and some aptitudes.
 The level of the paper is moderate where the domains of questions were analog, communication, transmition lines, antennas and Signal processing.
 The imediately corrected the paper and given us the result for next round after half an hour.
 The interview rounds were friendly some comm. question like amplitude and frequency modulations, project explaination, Which modulation is less noisy all stuff.
 Then question of hobbies and general questions were followed.

-Technical Interview•1mo
+Technical Test•1mo

 •about 1 month ago